vsillan/game-server-programming-course/presentations/web_api_1.md

 Requirements for the class defining the model:

-- Public constructor
+- Public constructor <!-- .element: class="fragment" -->
-- Public setter methods for the properties
+- Public setter methods for the properties <!-- .element: class="fragment" -->

-It’s advisable to use request body to pass objects when possible
+It’s advisable to use request body to pass objects when possible <!-- .element: class="fragment" -->

-- Http verb GET does not allow request body
+- Http verb GET does not allow request body <!-- .element: class="fragment" -->

 ---